d-rug/2025_writing_functions/README.md

 ## File Descriptions

 * `copy_paste_modify_A.R` - one way someone might run the same analysis multiple times by copying and pasting the code.

 * `copy_paste_modify_B.R` - Another way someone might organize their code if they copy and pasted their analysis multiple times.

-* `function.R` - an example of how to organize the code in the other two files using a function
+* `function.R` - an example of how to organize the code in the other two files using a function.

 ## Step by Step Instructions